 What does it cost?

-I conduct all my mediations through The Mediation Place.
-The fee's are fixed and are inclusive of venue hire and GST.
+My fee's are fixed and are inclusive of venue hire at French Quarter Chambers and GST.

 Usually the parties pay half my costs each.
 However, sometimes people make other arrangements as to how my fees are paid.